 As the reading teacher, I make modifications as to the manner of the presentation of their answers.
 It can be done through a presentation by acting out their favorite parts of the story.
 Eventually, they have to be asked about the important lesson they learn from the story.

 Teaching grammar lessons to our pupils will be quite heavy on their part.
 To keep them engaged with the learning competencies in grammar, we can make use of poetry.

 This manner will make our lesson interesting.
 For example, in a review of adjectives, we can make use of Acrostic Poems.
 Think of a word that somehow fits the lesson and develops it into an acrostic poem.

 Have your learners read the Acrostic Poems.
 You can make modifications if you like.
 To make the reading session interactive, you might as well require them to rap the Acrostic Poem and allow them to work in groups.

-How to make sure that we hit the objective of the activity?
+How do we make sure that we hit the objective of the activity?
 After reading, the learners are to pick out the adjectives.
-This can be an enrichment activity on our lesson on adjectives.
+This can be an enrichment activity in our lesson on adjectives.

 For higher-level readers, we can invite them to write their acrostic poems.
 Give your learners the topic and have them write the word vertically on their paper.

 Before they write their acrostic poems, they have to brainstorm how to develop the given word or topic.
 This will make the activity much more enjoyable.

 The learner’s creativity and intelligence will be tapped in this activity for they will expound on each letter of the word developing it into a sentence using an adjective.
 This can be done by the 5th and 6th graders.